 Is it worth it?
 Err, hell yes.

 See, nothing had quite prepared me for the scale of the beauty and grandiose decor that hits you the moment you enter the door.
+There’s a reason it’s got a reputation as one of the most beautiful places to visit in London.

 The admission cost (covered by your London Explorer Pass) includes an audio guide that I would heartily encourage you to pick up.